 Performance Measure Goal At least 400 staff have completed SPDG MTSS training.
 1 At least 40 parents participated in transition training per year.
 2 Training participants average 75% or higher on training learning measures.
 1 & 2 80% of coaching recipients report SPDG coaching enhanced their skills 1 & 2 70% of schools demonstrate fidelity of intervention by the end of 3 years.
 1 & 2 DIT/SIT/Transition Teams average 80% or higher on the Team Functioning Scale 1 & 2 80% of teachers report greater capacity to use progress monitoring data.
 1 80% of EI providers can demonstrate fidelity (80% or higher) on Finesse-II.
 2 55% of students (grades 7-12) in cohort districts participate in their IEP meetings.
 2 75% of family members report greater capacity to support child with transition.
 2 After 3 years of implementation, SWD in SPDG schools average 5% higher on 1 AL state reading assessment.
 After 3 years of implementation, SPDG districts average 65% for Indicator 14b.
 2

-Table 11: Sample of AL SPDG Performance Measures for Outputs and Outcomes ---
+Table 11: Sample of AL SPDG Performance Measures for Outputs and Outco mes Table 11.
+Sample of AL SI DO I citormance measures for Outputs and Oute mes

 PERFORMANCE FEEDBACK & REPORTING